pallavdh91/.vim/README.md

 1. Clone the repository

         $ git clone git://github.com/traib/.vim.git ~/.vim
-        $ ln -s ~/.vim/vimrc ~/.vimrc
-        $ ln -s ~/.vim/gvimrc ~/.gvimrc

-2. Set-up plugins

-        $ cd ~/.vim/
+2. Use `setup.sh` for both installation and update, of symlinks and plugins

-        $ sh ./plugins.sh
+        $ sh ~/.vim/setup.sh
-    Additional plugins can listed in the plugins.sh file, please see the source for more details.
+    Additional plugins can listed in the same file, please see the source for more info.

-Note: Configuration will not load properly if the repository is not cloned into `~/.vim`